tom-choi/stable-diffusion-webui-remove-metadata/README.md

 # stable-diffusion-webui-remove-metadata

-This is a simple extension for stable-diffusion-webui.
+Easy extension for removing images metadata.

 ## How to use